cuijiyao01/docker-k8s-training/docker/Exercise 6 - Dockerfiles Part 2.md

 # Exercise 6 - Dockerfiles Part 2: Building your own image from scratch

-In this exercise, you will create your very own nginx image from scratch.
+In this exercise, you will create your very own _nginx_ image from scratch.

 ## Step 0: Setting up your build context

-Create an empty directory that will be your build context.
+Create an empty directory on your VM that will be your build context.
 Download the archive that contains an empty Debian root filesystem to it.

 ```
 wget -O rootfs.tar.bz2 http://plx172.wdf.sap.corp:1080/K8S_Training/debian_rootfs.tar.bz2